 Inexpensive but invaluable stocking stuffers

-There are a few small items I never travel without and therefore can never have too many of.
+There are a few small items I never travel without and can never have too many of.
 They are inexpensive but invaluable and therefore make great stocking stuffers for travelers.
 A bandana is an endlessly useful tool: it can serve as a hair tie, a dust mask, a baggage identifier, an extra handle, a pillow cover, a camera lens cleaner, a bandage, a tourniquet, a washcloth, I’ve even hung one over a car window to block the afternoon sun.
 Carabiner clips are similarly helpful, especially for securing your phone or camera to your bag.
-Finally, I always carry a foldable nylon shopping bag in my purse because you never know when you’re going to need to carry more stuff—supplies from a grocery-store run, a hefty souvenir purchase, or just some items you want to take out of your carry-on and keep under your seat on the plane.
-I’m partial to Ikea Knalla bags because they are sturdy, have big shoulder handles, and are super cheap ($1.49).
-The Knalla line also includes a foldable backpack and duffel for a few dollars more. —Billie
+Finally, I always carry a foldable nylon shopping bag in my day bag, because you never know when you’re going to need to carry more stuff—supplies from a grocery-store run, a hefty souvenir purchase, or just some items you want to take out of your carry-on and keep under your seat on the plane.
+I’m partial to Ikea Knalla bags because they are sturdy, have big shoulder handles, and are super cheap ($1.99).
+The Knalla line also includes a foldable backpack and a duffel for a few dollars more. —Billie

 A summer vacation